 This once great nation, situated in the North East corner of Africa, includes the Sinai Peninsula and borders Israel to the north/east.
 However, due to the inhospitable desert regions ‘leaving Egypt’ was reckoned when departing the inhabited strip along the Nile River and its delta in the North where it flows into the Mediterranean Sea.

 God in His providence had the Jews settle in Egypt, during the famine, that Joseph’s dreams had predicted and through which he was appointed second only to the King (Gen 41:40-43).
 A series of successive Pharaohs did not honour the obligation to Joseph’s descendants and over a period of 430 years the conditions changed from them being a few welcome visitors to a great nation of slaves (Gen 47:5,6; Ex 1:6-14, 12:41).

 Ultimately, the Israelites were released (during what became known as the Passover) from the ‘inhabitable’ area of Egypt and started the journey to Canaan under Moses’ leadership about 1446 BC.
+Coming out from Egypt was a turning point in the Israelites history.
 The book of Exodus covers this period in the history of the Jewish nation – their departure from slavery in Egypt and the desert wanderings.